dejan2609/harshadranganathan.github.io/_posts/2021-08-24-aws-eks-upgrade-1.18-to-1.19.md

 ## Things To Check

 1. Amazon EKS requires two to three free IP addresses from the subnets that were provided when you created the cluster.
 If these subnets don't have available IP addresses, then the update can fail.

+2. AWS has a limit of 60 rules per security group.
+Make sure you haven't reached the limit for the sg used by your cluster.
+For e.g. if you create an NLB per API deployment then you will easily hit this limit as each NLB creates multiple rules.
+Your ALB controller will then throw security group rules exceeded error as it tries to evict pods and have them created in the new nodes.
+This will take more effort to rectify resulting in potential downtime.

 ## Upgrade Steps